BoozeLee/githubupdater-tools/project_tracker.md

 - [ ] Read 2-3 recent papers on NLP or computer vision
 - [ ] Contribute to an open-source AI/ML project
 - [ ] Write a blog post about your latest project
+- [ ] Review and update repository management using manage_repos.sh